Open Gromov-Witten disk invariants in the presence of an anti-symplectic involution: Open Gromov-Witten disk invariants

+where the number on the right-hand side of the equality is the classical Gromov-Witten invariant of $\CP^{2n-1}$ in degree $d$ passing through a point, a hyperplane, and the duals of $\beta_1, \dots, \beta_l$.
+This equality holds since $\Gamma$ restricts the domains of the maps in such a way that only maps which are constant on the disk component will contribute; all other possibilities vanish for dimensional reasons. \end{example}

+In order to define an invariant count of maps without restricting the domains, one has to show that in a one-parameter family the cut-down moduli space does not cross boundary divisors which contribute to the first Stiefel-Whitney class of $\M_{k,l+1}(M,A)$.
+This is possible in dimension 4 and 6 as shown in \cite{Cho, Sol} but the approach does not extend to higher dimensions; we illustrate it in the following example.

-For example, suppose $(M,L)=(\CP^3, \RP^3)$, $A$ has degree $d$, and we use only real point constraints at the boundary marked points, and hyperplane constraints at the interior points.
+\begin{example}[{\cite[Section 3]{Cho}, \cite[Section 6]{Sol}}] Suppose $(M,L)=(\CP^3, \RP^3)$, the class $A$ has degree $d$, and only real point constraints at the boundary marked points and hyperplane constraints at the interior points are used.
 The dimension formula implies that the number of boundary marked points $k$ must equal~$2d$.
 Suppose in a one-parameter family the cut-down moduli space bubbles into classes of degrees $d_1$ and $d_2$ with $k_1$ and $k_2$ boundary marked points, respectively.
 By a dimension count, this stratum appears only if $4d_1+1\geq 2k_1$ and $4d_2+1\geq 2k_2$.
 We add $2k_2$ to the first inequality to obtain

 This together with the second inequality implies that $k_2=2d_2$ is even, and so should be $k_1$.
 Thus, we never cross strata which contribute to the first Stiefel-Whitney class of $\M_{k,l+1}(M,A)$.
 This computation, originally appearing in \cite[Section 3]{Cho} and \cite[Section 6]{Sol}, relies heavily on the fact that the dimension of the Lagrangian is small and the degrees of the cohomology constraints are big, which gives a strong relation between the possible combinations of Maslov indices and marked point splits we encounter in a one-parameter family.
-This relation quickly weakens with the increase of the dimension.
+This relation quickly weakens with the increase of the dimension. \end{example}

 \begin{prop} Let $X_{n;\bf{a}}$ be a Fano complete intersection satisfying the conditions of Corollary \ref{cor_cp}, $A\in\mathcal{A}$, and Then,

 \end{prop} \begin{proof} By \cite[Proposition 11]{psw}, $\M_{0,l+1}(\CP^{n},A)$ is a smooth closed orbifold and